The days are long but the years are short

 There’s a good chance you’re an empty nester now, since Finn is now twenty-two, Reed is twenty-five, and Tate is twenty-eight (I hope to heavens you’re an empty nester, actually).

-The three kids right now are utterly precious, and you do happen to be in a sweet spot.
+These three kids right now are precious, and you do happen to be in a sweet spot.
 You (I?
-We?) are enjoying this age more than the baby age, and they continually say the funniest, most innocently curious things.
+We?) are enjoying this age more than the baby age, and they constantly say the funniest, most curious things.

 Raising little kids is hard, and you did a great job.
 But please remember when you see those young moms in the coffee shop who seem to be ignoring their children so they can finish their sentences…